SHARE OF MODEL: THE METRIC THAT REPLACES SEO RANKINGS

 Share of Model (SoM) measures the percentage of AI-generated responses in your category that mention your brand.
 The formula is straightforward:

 To calculate it, you need a set of golden prompts: the 20 to 50 questions your buyers actually ask when they are evaluating options.
-You run each prompt across ChatGPT, Perplexity, Google AI Overviews, and Claude.
+You run each prompt across ChatGPT, Perplexity, Google AI Overviews, and Claude, with live web search enabled.
 You run each prompt three times (AI responses vary between runs).
 You count how often your brand appears.
+The full protocol, including why you freeze the prompt set between monthly runs, is in our step-by-step measurement guide.

-If you test 30 golden prompts across 4 platforms (120 total tests) and your brand appears in 36 of them, your Share of Model is 30%.
+If you test golden prompts across the major engines and your brand appears in 36 of 120 answers, your Share of Model is 30%.
 That means competitors own the other 70% of AI recommendations in your category.

 WHAT ACTUALLY DRIVES SHARE OF MODEL